versioned/versioned-api/README.md

 * Preview feature - version, versionToken
   models.previewUrl - http://my.site/articles/{id}
   Need to support slug also?

+* Where do we fetch relationships to when the relationship is stateful (type: 'object')?

 * Translate feature.
 There can be a spaces.locales setting with [{locale: 'sv', name: 'Swedish', default: true}] have a fallbackLocale param?